What is redundancy pay?

 - you are an employee of a foreign government.

-Even if you fall into the categories above, your employment contract may still include a redundancy payment.
+Even if you fall into the categories above, your contract may still include a right to receive a ‘redundancy’ payment.

 Redundancy pay if you're on a fixed-term contract